 Tom’s practice focuses on the recovery/subrogation of property losses involving floods, wildfires, energy/utilities, mining, product liability, construction, and public entities.
 Tom has successfully litigated cases throughout the United States.
 Tom is admitted in state and federal courts in California and Utah.
 He has received AV Preeminent rating in Martindale-Hubbell.

 Tom has authored numerous articles on subrogation and presented seminars to many insurance companies and organizations throughout the United States, including Property & Liability Resource Bureau (PLRB) Claims Conference, National Association of Subrogation Professionals (NASP), and the Wildland Fire Litigation Conference.

 Tom has worked on a number of pro bono matters for San Diego Volunteer Lawyers Program-Guardianship Clinic and Teen Court.
 Tom also volunteers his time at the Ronald McDonald House and Catholic Charities.

-Tom earned his Bachelor of Arts at the University of California at San Diego in 1979 and his law degree at the McGeorge School of Law, University of the Pacific in 1983.
-Tom enjoys surfing, backpacking, hiking, and now snowboarding in his free time.
+Tom earned his undergraduate degree from the University of California at San Diego in 1979 and his law degree at the McGeorge School of Law, University of the Pacific in 1983.
 Tom is a native San Diegan.